 We are always able to take last minute workaways.
 As soon as tommorow in some cases.
 Sometimes plans end up changing and a 3 week stay can get changed to two weeks for example.
 So you could ask as sometimes travel plans change.
 Please email your request of which month you want to come and i can let you know what is free.
 First in first served.
 Single travellers are welcome.
 We do host couples but we prefer one person.
 It is not essential to have a car.

-We live in the West Coast region, famous for scenery, walks and many photo opportunitys nearby.
+We live in the West Coast region, famous for scenery, walks and many photo opportunities nearby.
 West Coast and many towns in it were busy at the start of last century with gold mining and coal mining.
-I have a bike It is OK, just does not have a huge amount of suspension.
-Hopefully before the end of 2019 I will have a newer bike.
+I have a bike It is OK, just does not have suspension.
+We have a farm dog puppy that loves cuddles it was born in early October.

 We have two adventourous girls that like to give things a try.
 They sleep well at night too.
-They are almost 7 years old and just turned 5 years old (April 2019)
+The girls are 8 and 6 (may 2020)

-We have 5 working sheep dogs.
+We have 5 working sheep dogs and one working dog pup.
 They all live outside in kennels.
-We have one cat. we plan to buy more hens before the end of this year.
+We have 6 hens, and a cat.

 We do live in the country you can see the mountains and animals in the paddocks.
 We go to the biggest town on the coast (Greymouth) once or twice a week.
 It is a advantage if you have your own car then you have more freedom when you have time off.

 My husband Ben works on the farm.
 There is some fun times like shearing or yard work and watching the dogs work.
 September and October there will be thousands of lambs running around. we are working for a NZ government farm and one of the rules is that we can not have helpers WORKING on the farm.
 I apologise as we have only been on this farm since October 2019 but that rule is not set by us.
 You can walk and see and experience some but we just can not have you help with stock/farm work.